- See Dublin's castle and the ancient Book of Kells

 From Westport, you'll head for the north coast of Mayo and Ceide Fields—a 5,500-year-old Neolithic site.
 Nearby, you can go for a windswept coastal walk that will lead you to Downpatrick Head, where Saint Patrick is believed to have founded a church.
 For even more history, you can continue on to the ruins of Moyne Abbey near Killala.

-After you get back on the road, you can head towards Ballina, which is also a great stop for lunch.
-In the afternoon, you'll continue driving north, towards Donegal Town, via Bundoran, where you can dip your feet into the Atlantic Ocean.
-Your total driving for the day will be about 50 miles (80 km).
+After you get back on the road, you can head toward Ballina, which is also a great stop for lunch.
+In the afternoon, you'll continue driving north, toward Donegal Town, via Bundoran, where you can dip your feet into the Atlantic Ocean.
+Your daily driving will be about 50 miles (80 km).

-Day 5: Explore Glenveagh National Park - Letterkenny
+Day 5: Explore Glenveagh National Park, Drive to Letterkenny

 After breakfast, it's time to travel to Glenveagh National Park and Glenveagh Castle.
 On your 30-miles (50 km) journey through the County Donegal mountains, you'll see picturesque lakes, wild glens and woods, a large herd of red deer, and the 19th-century Glenveagh Castle.
 When you arrive at the castle, you can take a tour through the buildings and grounds, hike some of the trails, and have lunch at the restaurant.
 When you're finished exploring the area, you'll continue on to Letterkenny, where you'll stay overnight.